Hypertoric varieties, $W$-Hilbert schemes, and Coulomb branches: Abstract

 \section{Abstract}

 We study transverse equivariant Hilbert schemes of affine hypertoric varieties equipped with a symplectic action of a Weyl group.
 In particular, we show that the Coulomb branches of Braverman, Finkelberg, and Nakajima can be obtained either as such Hilbert schemes or Hamiltonian reductions thereof.
-Furthermore, we propose that the Coulomb branches for representations of non-cotangent type are also obtained in this way.
+Furthermore, we propose that the Coulomb branches for representations of non-cotangent type are obtained analogously.

 We also investigate the putative complete hyperk\"ahler metrics on these objects.
-We describe their twistor spaces and, in the case when the symplectic quotient construction of the hypertoric variety is $W$-equivariant (this case includes Coulomb branches of cotangent type), we show that the hyperk\"ahler metric can be described as the natural $L^2$-metric on a moduli space of solutions to {\em modified} Nahm's equations on an interval with poles at both ends and a discontinuity in the middle, with the latter described by a new object: a {\em hyperspherical variety} canonically associated to a hypertoric variety.
+We describe their twistor spaces and, for a large class of $W$-invariant hypertoric varieties (which includes all Coulomb branches of cotangent type), we show that the hyperk\"ahler metric can be described as the natural $L^2$-metric on a moduli space of solutions to {\em modified} Nahm's equations on an interval with poles at both ends and a discontinuity in the middle, with the latter described by a new object: a {\em hyperspherical variety} canonically associated to a hypertoric variety.